 This course is a condensed study of calculus and its methods for the non-mathematics major.
 The focus of the course will be on the understanding and computation of limits, derivatives and integrals.
 This course will enable students to solve quantitative and applied problems in business, economics, social and behavioral sciences and other fields.
-Prerequisites: any one of the following: (a) MTH178, College Algebra, with a grade of "C" or better, (b) (b) ACT Math Score of 24 or higher, (c) College (c) Next-Generation Accuplacer score of 261 or higher on the Advanced Algebra and Functions exam, or (d) ACCUPLACER College Level Math Test of 46 or higher.
+Prerequisites: any one of the following: (a) MTH178, College Algebra, with a grade of "C" or better, (b) ACT Math Score of 24 or higher, (c) College Next-Generation Accuplacer score of 261 or higher on the Advanced Algebra and Functions exam.

-Analytic Geometry and Calculus I
+Analytic Geometry and Calculus I 5 cr. hr.

 This course includes some basic analytic geometry of lines, a study of limits, and the derivatives and ant derivatives of algebraic functions.
-Business, Engineering and mathematical majors should enroll in Calculus I. Prerequisite: any one of the following:

-(a) MTH 178, with a grade of "C" or better, (b) ACCUPLACER College Level Math score of 59 or higher, or (c) a minimum ACT score of 26 (d) Next-Generation Accuplacer Advanced Algebra and Functions 275 or higher.
+Business, Engineering and mathematical majors should enroll in Calculus I. Prerequisite: any one of the following: (a) MTH 178, with a grade of "C" or better, (b) a minimum ACT score of 26 (c) Next-Generation Accuplacer Advanced Algebra and Functions 275 or higher.

-Analytic Geometry and Calculus II
+MTH193 Analytic Geometry and Calculus II 5 cr. hr.

 This is a continuation of MTH191 to include the study of exponentials, logarithms, and trigonometric functions.
 A study of formal integration and applications of calculus are also included.
-Prerequisites: MTH 191 Calculus I with a grade of "C" or better.
+Prerequisites: MTH191 Calculus I with a grade of "C" or better.